Friday's Scottish Gossip

 Hearts hope to have forward Stephen Humphrys back in time for the Edinburgh derby with Hibernian on 2 January.
 (Scotsman - subscription required)

+But Hearts manager Robbie Neilson "can't put a date on" midfielder Peter Haring's return from a head knock.
+(Edinburgh Evening News - subscription required)

-Dundee United's Tannadice is "a place we like going", says Hearts manager Robbie Neilson before Saturday's meeting.
+Dundee United's Tannadice is "a place we like going", says Hearts manager Neilson before Saturday's meeting.
 (Scotsman - subscription required)

 United coach Stevie Crawford says climbing off bottom place into 11th is the club's short-term goal.
 (Courier - subscription required)